-At one point we had some long ladders to ascend/descend making for a fun little adventure before stopping off for lunch at Paso Campamento.
+At one point we had a fun surprise when we learned that we’d be ascending/descending long ladders along the trail, making for a fun little adventure before stopping off for lunch at Paso Campamento.
 While at Paso we chatted with some folks coming from the other direction who were completely destroyed from hiking down off the pass and were taking the rest of the day to relax their legs.
-I was pretty surprised because it was so early in the day and it made me think perhaps we were in for a bigger day than what I had previously envisioned.
+I was pretty surprised because it was so early and it made me think perhaps we were in for a bigger day than what I had previously envisioned.

 As we pushed past Paso Campamento the direction we seemed to be heading was up.
 Once the trail started going upward it stayed that way for a very, very, long time; but at least it was steep.
 I kept thinking back to those hikers we had passed thinking, “No wonder their legs were destroyed!
 This would be awful to hike down.”
-I had no idea what was in store for our descent off the pass on the other side but I was really hoping it wouldn’t be as steep as this section.
+I had no idea what was in store for our descent off the pass on the other side but I was really hoping it wouldn’t be as steep as the section that we were ascending.

-The rain had picked up again at some point but we were covered by tree canopy pretty well until we finally neared the top of the pass leaving us completely exposed.
+The rain had picked up again at some point but we were mostly covered by tree canopy until we neared the top of the pass which left us completely exposed.
 We had a great view of Glacier Grey once again but a storm cell was closing in on us so the view was quickly disappearing into a hazy cloud of rain, sleet and hail, yes hail.
 But at least it was windy.

 Down we went.
 Down through the snowfields and over the slick and slippery shale rock woefully exposed to all of the aforementioned weather embellishments.
 Once we picked our way through the slippery rock section we graduated to the muddy trail section.
-It was muddy enough that there was real concern of losing your shoe to the suction cup affect.
+It was muddy enough that there was a real concern of losing a shoe to the suction cup effect.
 Some might call this stretch of hiking on this day, during this weather, adventurous.

 I was feeling so adventurous that when I finally got an opportunity to sit down in an exposure and mud-free location I took it.
 I sat down like I was playing musical chairs in kindergarten, quickly and before someone (Ian) took away my opportunity.
 There is a special sort of strain involved with trying not to fall on slippery rocks when wearing a heavy pack and I was ready for a break.

-We decided to have our meals in the shelter, which was packed with folks all trying to get their grub in order.
-Ian and I sat next to a couple and their guide who were enjoying a lavish meal that I refrained from yanking out of their hands, oh the restraint!
-It’s one of my least favorite things to be hungry and have to stick to “rations.”
+We decided to have our meals in the shelter, which was packed with other folks who were all trying to get their grub in order as well.
+Ian and I sat next to a couple and their guide who were all enjoying a lavish meal that I refrained from yanking out of their hands, oh the restraint!
+It’s one of my least favorite things to be hungry and be forced to ration.
 The guide offered Ian and I cookies and fruit cocktail, which we politely hesitated accepting so as not to look like feral dogs at a trash can.
 A dry place out of the wind to eat dinner and bonus food; could this day get any better?